5. Splitting points into blocks#

 Now the distribution is much more uniform!

 With this, we’ve finished our tutorial!
-To learn more about Bordado, take a look at the detailed documentation for each function in “List of functions and classes (API)”.
+To learn more about Bordado, take a look at the detailed documentation for each function in “List of functions and classes (API)” and examples of how to solve specific problems in “How To”.

 Please remember to cite Bordado if you use it in a publication, thesis, report, etc. It helps us justify the effort that goes into making this package.